ADBA 2024 Conference banner

 Digestate is a mixture of microbial biomass (generated during digestion) and undigested matter.
 The volume of digestate produced will be almost equal to the volume of feedstock, while the mass will normally be reduced by about 15%.

-Digestate is an organic fertiliser since it contains all of the nitrogen, phosphorous, and potassium found in the original feedstock.
+Digestate is ideally suited to be used as an organic fertiliser since it contains all of the nitrogen, phosphorous, and potassium found in the original feedstock.

 The following are typical digestate nutrient levels; however, the actual nutrient content will vary greatly depending on the type of feedstock processed (Chambers, 2011).